 The last point can easily be helped by session chairs (the people announcing the speaker and managing the handovers).
 Make them announce (repeatedly) that crowding in front of the speaker is beneficial for everybody.

-Harry Percival does that especially well by making up fake statistics of how much better it is to sit in front.
+Harry Percival does that exceptionally well by making up fake statistics of how much better it is to sit in front.

 What Can Speakers Do?

 If you do talk to an empty room, don’t give up though.
-I gave the first talk about Python at the Supercomputing conf to 400 empty chairs.— David Beazley (@dabeaz) May 3, 2019
+I gave the first talk about Python at the Supercomputing conf to 400 empty chairs.— David Beazley, Tweet

-If my session chair doesn’t shepherd my audience in front of me and it looks it’s gonna be empty I ask the AV crew to unmute my microphone and I do it myself.
+If my session chair doesn’t shepherd my audience in front of me and it looks like it’s going to be empty, I ask the AV crew to unmute my microphone and do it myself.
 But that’s not always possible.

-But I hope that the next time you’re deciding between chatting in the hallway and going to a talk you really find interesting, you take into account that speakers have needs too and by showing them some love, everybody wins.
+But I hope that the next time you’re deciding between chatting in the hallway and going to a talk you’re really interested in, you take into account that speakers have needs too and by showing them some love, everybody wins.

-- You also cannot rely on every talk landing on YouTube.
-Paul Hildebrandt ’s talks are awesome but contain Disney IP and were never recorded.
+You also cannot rely on every talk landing on YouTube.
+Paul Hildebrandt ’s talks are fantastic but contain Disney IP and were never recorded.
 PyCon US 2019’s keynote that made everybody cry fell victim to data loss. ↩︎